nandorojo/moti/docs/docs/index.md

 ## Author

 Moti was created by Fernando Rojo.
-You can follow me on [Twitter](https://twitter.com/fernandotherojo).
+Follow me on [Twitter](https://twitter.com/fernandotherojo) to stay up to date.

+Also, please [star the repo](https://github.com/nandorojo/moti) on Github.

 ## Thanks